grzesiek/git_compound/README.md

     If you know what you are doing and it is your conscious decision to run all tasks in project pass `--unsafe-stacked-tasks` options to `build` command.
 It can be beneficial approach, but it has to be done with caution.

+## Other concepts

-7. Accessing manifests -- fast
+1. Accessing manifests

     `GitCompound` tries to be as fast as possible.
 To achieve this it tries to access manifest of required component without cloning it first.
 Is uses different strategies to